Frequently Asked Questions

 How can I obtain information about test holes and observation wells that have been drilled in the state?

-observation wells across the state.
+wells.
 If you want to know what is available in any

 specific location, you can contact the Geological Survey Program and request